sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 - Download to your computer

+**If the "Generate Count Matrix" tool is not available in your galaxy server, you can use a pre-prepared csv file for the next section.
+Download the file using [this link](sacCer2_counts.csv)**

 ### Uploading the count matrix to Degust

 N.B.
 Degust claims to accept a *csv* (comma-separated) file, but is in fact happy with a tabular file like the one we have just created.